Board member profiles

 Prior to working at the Australian Synchrotron, I worked as a postdoc at Monash University, the University of Sydney and ETH Zurich.

-Saffron Bryant, Awards and Prizes
+Jitendra Mata, Awards and Prizes

 Asaph Widmer-Cooper, Communications